Aakriti/Isomap/README.md

-Code for PCA and ISOMAP written in octave.
+Code for Isomap and PCA written in octave.
 It was done as an assignment problem (Dimensionality Reduction) as part of my coursework.